chrisyeesk/statelibqueens/README.md

 # Getting started

-In the project directory, you should run the following commands to get started:
+In the project directory, please run the following commands to get started:

 ```bash
 npm install